 In 1973 the Samstags moved to Cairns, Queensland, before settling finally in Naples on the west coast of Florida, in 1976, where Gordon died three years after Anne, in March 1990, at the age of 83.

 The philanthropy of these two distinguished benefactors to Australian culture has been acknowledged by the University of South Australia in the naming of its celebrated new Art Museum gallery, on North Terrace, which opened in 2007 as the Anne and Gordon Samstag Museum of Art – University of South Australia.

 Research continues into the lives of Anne and Gordon Samstag.

 In 2016, on the occasion of the 25th anniversary of the Samstag Scholarships, the Samstag Museum held Meet the Samstags: Artists and Benefactors, an exhibition that showcased the artistic talents of Anne and Gordon Samstag with many treasures from the Samstag Legacy Research Archive.

-Importantly, the exhibition was complemented by The Samstag Legacy: An Artist’s Bequest, a major scholarly biography of Anne and Gordon Samstag, published by the Samstag Museum of Art, that illuminates the enigmatic people behind the Samstag Legacy and celebrates the significance of their historic bequest.
+Importantly, Meet the Samstags: Artists and Benefactors was complemented by the publication The Samstag Legacy: An Artist’s Bequest, a major scholarly biography of Anne and Gordon Samstag published by the Samstag Museum of Art that illuminates the enigmatic people behind the Samstag Legacy and celebrates the significance of their historic bequest.